ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 57/70 security vendors flagged this file as malicious.

 ### strings
-We found several notable strings:
+I found several notable strings:
 - winlogon.exe: According to the Wikipedia, it is a program that is responsible for the secure attention sequence (a sequence to guarantee to the user that the logon window is secured).
 Also, the page says that this program is a common target of threats.
 - \system32\wupdmgr.exe: According to file.net, this is a program that runs the Windows Update Manger.
 - \winup.exe: According to file.net, winup.exe is a program that can be used to monitor and manipulate other programs despite not being a Windows core program.
 Thus, this suggests that this program is malicious.

-We also found these strings:
+I also found these strings:
 - http://www.practicalmalwareanalysis.com/updater.exe: I tried to access this file but failed because the domain no longer exists.
 - URLDownloadToFileA: According to Windows API, this function is used to download a file.
 - urlmon.dll: According to processlibrary.com, urlmon.dll is used by Object Linking and Embedding process.